 Final data for average weekly earnings in Q2 2021 were €850.80 and showed an increase of 4.1% from the same period in 2020.
 See Tables 1 and 4.

-Key features of the annual results for 2017 include:
+Other features of the preliminary results for Q3 2021 include: